whatware/jasmine-line-per-spec-reporter/README.md

         if (browser.params.linePerSpecReporter === true) {
             jasmine.getEnv().addReporter(new JasmineLinePerSpecReporter(jasmine));
         }
     ```

+- You can also **hide disabled** specs.
+So, if you're using any fdescribe/fit, or [disabling remaining lines on failure](https://github.com/whatware/jasmine-disable-remaining),
+you won't see superfluous Disabled lines.
+In the `config.onPrepare` function, add:

+    ```js
+        if (browser.params.linePerSpecReporter === true) {
+            const conifg = {
+                hideDisabled: true
+            };
+            jasmine.getEnv().addReporter(new JasmineLinePerSpecReporter(jasmine, config));
+        }
+    ```

+    This will produce output like the following:

+    ```sh
+    Passed   -   1/4 - Suite one Sub-suite AAA Spec one FAILED   -   2/4 - Suite one Sub-suite BBB Spec two Expected 1 to be 0.

+    Pending  -   3/4 - Suite one Sub-suite BBB Spec three

+    1 disabled spec was hidden
+    ```

 - You can also see **stack trace** lines that only match the path to your spec files,